s-ball/qtimgren/README.md

     py -m pip install -e .

-Alternatively, you can use the `setup.py` script to build the unversioned files without installing anything:

-    python setup.py build

 #### Special handling of `version.py`:

-`QtImgren` relies on `setuptools-scm` to automatically extract a version number from git metadata and store it in a `version.py` file for later use.
-The requires the availability of both `git` (which should not be a problem when the project is downloaded from Github), and `setuptools-scm`.
-If it fails because one is not available or because git metadata is not there (if you only downloaded a zip archive from Github), the version is set to 0.0.0
+`QtImgren` relies on `hatch-vcs` to automatically extract a version number from git metadata and store it in a `version.py` file for later use.
+This requires the availability of both `git` (which should not be a problem when the project is downloaded from GitHub), and an installation via `pip` or a build through a PEP518 compatible tool.
+If it fails because one is not available or because git metadata is not there (if you only downloaded a zip archive from GitHub), the version is set to 0.0.0

 For that reason, if you do not use git to download the sources, you should download a source distribution from PyPI, because the latter contains a valid `version.py`

-`pip` uses the `pyproject.toml` file with respect to PEP-518 and PEP-517 to know that `setuptools-scm` is required before the build.
+`pip` uses the `pyproject.toml` file with respect to PEP-518 and PEP-517 to know that `hatch-vcs` is required before the build.

 ## Basic use